Aleksandra Golovkina-Dolinskė: 2015–16 season

-Dolinskė won her second Lithuanian Championship title and secured her second consecutive silver medal at the Ice Star competition in Minsk, Belarus.
+Golovkina-Dolinskė won her second Lithuanian Championship title and secured her second consecutive silver medal at the Ice Star competition in Minsk, Belarus.
 Subsequently, she represented Lithuania at the European Championships, finishing in the 16th position.
 Dolinskė also participated in the World Championships, landing in 33rd place.

 2016–17 season

 She competed in four distinct events, with her most notable achievement being a 9th-place finish in Nice.

 2017–18 season

-Dolinskė sustained an injury that required leg tendon surgery, preventing her from participating in most competitions that year.
+Golovkina-Dolinskė sustained an injury that required leg tendon surgery, preventing her from participating in most competitions that year.
 However, she attempted to qualify for the Olympics at the Nebelhorn Trophy competition in Oberstdorf, Germany, towards the end of the season.
 She placed 19th and did not qualify for the Olympics.

 2018–19 season: Initial retirement

-During the 2018–19 season, Dolinskė decided to conclude her ice skating career.
+During the 2018–19 season, Golovkina-Dolinskė decided to conclude her ice skating career.
 She relocated to Newcastle Upon Tyne, United Kingdom, where she commenced her studies in sports, Exercise, and Nutrition.
 That same year, she resumed skating at the Whitley Bay ice rink and began training under the guidance of her coach, David Richardson.